 Naturally, you eat less and digest the food better.
 To get a detailed comparison between chicken and salmon, check this article out.

 There are 6 types of common Salmons.
-Coho, Sockeye, King, Atlantic salmon, Pink pacific salmon, and silver bright salmon.
+Coho, Sockeye, King, Atlantic salmon, Pink Pacific salmon, and silver bright salmon.
 You can make curry out of all salmon types.
 The fat content will vary depending on the type of salmon.

 Yes, you can.
 Just make sure that it is at room temperature before freezing.
 Store it in a freezer-safe container like this.

 You can reheat the salmon curry.
 But every time you do it, it will get drier.
 As a general healthy eating rule, eating up freshly cooked meals is good.
 But if you must, reheat the curry once and consume it within 2 days of cooking it.
-Heat your oven up to 135 degrees celsius and heat curry in the ovenproof container for 10 minutes.
+Heat your oven up to 135 degrees Celsius and heat the curry in the ovenproof container for 10 minutes.

 Leftover and cooled salmon tastes great with crunchy vegetable salad.
 It will not lose its flavor.

-What are good sides for salmon curry?
+What are the good sides for salmon curry?

 - Plain steamed rice is excellent with salmon curry.
 You can make it in the Instant Pot under 10 minutes.